edudins/portfolio/README.md

 # My Portfolio

 Welcome.
 My name is **Edgars Dudins**.
-I am an aspiring **programmer**.
-Currently I have been working on developing my *personal portfolio page* and getting a grasp of web development technologies.
-I must say, web development is a scary place to be.
-I do, however, thoroughly enjoy playing around with different technologies and working out ways of making things work.
-This is why I feel I have a great potential to become an amazing programmer and a highly demanded web developer (full stack).

-This is my *first repository*.
-I will use this repository to create my portfolio page and keep learning Git as well as web-development.
-This readme file will be updated with further information.
+I am a junior **software developer**.
+In year 2019 I decided to return to Latvia and begin studies at university.
+I decided to pursue IT (Information Technologies), as I felt this would be the ultimate challenge for me - considering my passion for technology.

+So, this is my portfolio.
+Hope you will enjoy traversing my comments and seeing my thoughts.

+I love talking about programming.
+If you do to, hook me up: `@dudins.lv`.

 ## TODO:

-- [ ] Add folder "Archived" to `gitignore`.
+- [X] Add folder "Archived" to `gitignore`.
 - [ ] Add language options to page: _ENG_ _GER_ _RUS_ and _LV_.